• Skip to primary navigation

 • ×

-Chinese five spice powder uses ranging from using this unique spice blend in meat (usually pork) to vegetables and even dessert!
+Chinese five spice powder uses ranging from using this unique spice blend, one of my favorite seasoning mixes, as a dry rub for meat, stir fried pork, chicken wings, vegetables and even dessert!

 Jump to: